ArcBlock/forge-docs/src/sdk/javascript.md

 ![](../assets/images/sdk/js/declare.png)

+> The screenshot above is from [forge-web](../tools/forge_web.md), which contains a build in web dashboard and block explorer for your chain.

-> Here are are using `sendDeclareTx` to write data to the blockchain, many other transaction types are supported, please refer to [GraphQLClient](/forge/sdks/javascript/latest/GraphQLClient.html) for full list.
+> Here are are using `sendDeclareTx` to write data to the blockchain, many other transaction types are supported, please refer to [GraphQLClient](https://docs.arcblock.io/forge/sdks/javascript/latest/GraphQLClient.html) for full list.

-## 5. Get 25 token for `Alice` and `Bob`
+### 5. Get 25 token for `Alice` and `Bob`

 The most important usage of blockchain is recording state and transfers of value, value are presented with token, forge also support that.

-### 5.1 Default account balance
+#### 5.1 Default account balance

-If we inspect the account we just created with the following code, we can see there balance is `0`:
+If we inspect the account we just created, we can see there balance is `0`:

 ```diff
 diff --git a/index.js b/index.js